 Children were taught remotely using a mixture of recorded teaching, live lessons and online face to face support, combined with paper learning packs provided at the start of lockdown.
 To further support children, we provided a range of online opportunities for social interaction, including whole school assemblies, ‘show and tell’, daily PE activities and online storytime sessions.
 Feedback from parents was very positive – our parental survey (February 21) indicated that all pupils were able to access our provision, there was a high level of engagement amongst pupils and most parents were happy with the amount of work provided.

-For more information about our provision, please see our main Remote Learning page.
+For more information about our provision, please read this Remote Education Provision at Temple Sowerby CE Primary School guidance document or visit our Remote Learning – Parents’ Information page.

 Here are some examples of the children’s work: